Selective Reviews of Bandit Problems in AI via a Statistical View: Stochastic Continuum-Armed Bandits Algorithms

-\subsection{Thompson Sampling Algorithm of SCAB}
+Further developments, such as the improved GP-UCB (IGP-UCB) algorithm proposed by~\cite{chowdhury2017kernelized}, extend this framework by relaxing the noise assumption to sub-Gaussian and focusing on cases where the expected reward function lies within the reproducing kernel Hilbert space of the Gaussian process kernel.
+Moreover, if~contextual information about experimental conditions is available, the~GP-UCB algorithm can be adapted to handle contextual bandit problems effectively~\cite{krause2011contextual}.
+Beyond~regret minimization, Gaussian process bandits are also applied to level set estimation problems, where the goal is to classify points in the domain $D$ into superlevel ($H = \{ \boldsymbol{x} \in D \mid f(\boldsymbol{x}) > h \}$) or sublevel ($L = \{ \boldsymbol{x} \in D \mid f(\boldsymbol{x}) \leq h \}$) sets with high probability, as~explored in~\cite{gotovos2013active,hayashi2024gaussian}.
+These developments highlight the versatility and theoretical foundations of Gaussian process bandits in tackling both classical and contextual decision-making~problems.

-Mathieu \cite{mathieugaussian} proposed a generalization of the TS algorithm for the SCAB problem, where the reward functions are modeled as samples from a Gaussian Process.
-Notably, earlier work by \cite{russo2014learning} investigated the TS algorithm within the framework of discretized SCAB, providing foundational insights into its statistical theory and practical applicability.
+\subsection{Thompson Sampling Algorithm of~SCAB}

-Mathieu \cite{mathieugaussian} proposed a generalization of the TS algorithm for the SCAB problem, where the reward functions are sampled from a Gaussian Process.
-Specifically, early work \cite{russo2014learning} studied the TS algorithm of discretized SCAB.
+{Refs.} \cite{mathieugaussian,chowdhury2017kernelized} proposed a generalization of the TS algorithm for the SCAB problem, where the reward functions are sampled from a Gaussian process.
+Specifically, early work~\cite{russo2014learning} studied the TS algorithm of discretized SCAB.
+Given observations ${\mathcal D}_{t-1}$, sampling $f_{t}(\cdot)\sim \mathcal{GP}(\mu_{t-1}(\cdot), k_{t-1}(\cdot,\cdot))$, then one selects the next arm $x_t$ according to